-Muddy Checks Out The Award-Winning Ilsington Spa
+Muddy Checks Out The Spa at Ilsington

 I have to admit, I wasn’t very clever in my scheduling, since I wobbled along this morning after a night of shovelling pancake after pancake into my cake hole.
 Oh, that hydrotherapy pool must have loved pummelling all that freshly made blubber.

 The spa at the Ilsington Country House Hotel made its way onto my radar very recently, after it won a gold award for the South West Tourism Spa and Wellness Experience 2017.
 Considering it was up against stiff competition from the luxury likes of Lucknam Park and the Carbis Bay Hotel in Cornwall, it seems that a recent investment in a thorough revamp of the pool area at the hotel had paid off.
 What Muddy editor wouldn’t want to go and have a nose around?

 This is the kind of place to gather a group of girlfriends and book a date in the diary for; it feels completely off the beaten track, down twisty country lanes and yet is handily only a few miles from the Newton Abbot junction of the A38, so in theory a great meeting point from wherever you are in Devon.
 Dartmoor surrounds the hotel from every angle and Haytor dominates the landscape from the window of the restaurant of this traditional, elegant hotel.